Unit 5 - Practice Quiz

 introduction to presentation skills Hard

-A. Logos -> Ethos -> Pathos (Present logic, establish credibility, then evoke emotion).
+A. Pathos -> Ethos -> Logos (Evoke emotion, establish credibility, then present logic to justify the emotion).

 B. Ethos -> Logos -> Pathos (Establish credibility, then present logic, then appeal to emotion for a call to action).